TBD54566975/tbdex/discovery/README.md

 This will expose a REST API at the serviceEndpoint which can be used to discover the PFI's capabilities and offers, make RFQs and transact.

+The id of the service endpoint is up to the PFI.

 ### Service Endpoint options

 If it possible to use a did URI as the serviceEndpoint itself, for example: